Menopause treatment

 What is menopause?

-Menopause is the natural cessation of monthly periods and the end of the reproductive stage in a woman’s life.
-It typically occurs between the ages of 45 and 60, with an average age of 51.
-Menopause is officially reached when a woman has gone 12 consecutive months without a period.
+Menopause is a natural biological process that marks the end of a woman’s reproductive years.
+It typically occurs between the ages of 45 and 55, with the average age being around 51.
+Menopause is officially diagnosed after 12 consecutive months without a menstrual period.
+It is caused by a decline in estrogen and progesterone production by the ovaries.

 Menopause Treatment Options